International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.protocol.md

 ## Introduction: Terms

-This document outlines the key elements of the contract negotiation protocol.
+This document outlines the key elements of the Contract Negotiation Protocol.
 The following terms are used:

 - A _**message type**_ defines the structure of a _message_.
 - A _**message**_  is an instantiation of a _message type_.